sondreluc/react-under-the-hood/chapters/chapter_5.md

 ![ship info](../images/05_ship_info.png)

+## Navigation

+We are doing great so far but we still have more work before our starship goes where no one has gone before.

-We've just created our first component that actually changes state in the application rather than just render data.
+We have just created our first component that actually changes state in the application rather than just render data.

 Let's render another simple component that will display navigational data such as the current destination and heading.